llooker/app-marketing-analytics/search...campaigns.md

 ## Track Your KPIs (Key Performance Indicators)
-Track the 6 most important metrics: Cost Per Conversion, Number of Conversions, Conversion Rate,  Cost Per Click, Click Through Rate, and Spend.
+Track the 6 most important metrics: Cost Per Conversion, number of Conversions, Conversion Rate,  Cost Per Click, Click Through Rate, and Spend.

 ## A Dashboard For Each Metric
 Click on a KPI value to get an entire dashboard on that metric.
 Use the Time Frame, Campaign, and Ad Group filters on the upper right to drill into the data.